Generalized Score Matching: Introduction

-Score matching approaches have been applied in many areas including: graphical models (\citealt{yu2016statistical,yu2019generalized,yu2020simultaneous}); directional data modelling (\citealt{mardia2016score}) and compositional data modelling (\citealt{scealy2022score}), where the latter paper includes an application to microbiome data; generative modelling, including applications to image analysis (\citealt{song2020score,song2020improved,vahdat2021score}); and generative adversarial networks (\citealt{pang2020efficient}).
+Score matching approaches have been applied in many areas including: graphical models (\cite{yu2016statistical,yu2019generalized,yu2020simultaneous}); directional data modelling (\cite{mardia2016score}) and compositional data modelling (\cite{yu2021interaction,scealy2022score}), where the latter paper includes an application to microbiome data; generative modelling, including applications to image analysis (\cite{song2020score,song2020improved,vahdat2021score}); and generative adversarial networks (\cite{pang2020efficient}).
+A robust version of score matching, using Windham's method of robustification (\cite{windham1995robustifying}), has been applied in \cite{scealy2024robust} to compositional data.

 In this article we adopt a broader definition of an ordinal response variable than is customary, allowing it to include not only ordered categorical variables but also discrete numerical variables that inherit their ordering from $\mathbb{R}$, such as count data.
 Also, a discretely-distributed random vector is said to be ordinal if each of its components is ordinal.